nnjaco/MonogameTraining/README.md

 # MonogameTraining
 Training using monogame video tutorials - the tutorials website is http://www.gamefromscratch.com/post/2015/06/15/MonoGame-Tutorial-Creating-an-Application.aspx

-In this project you can find the binaryes of a first monogame training project.
+In this project you can find the binaries for a first monogame training project.

 Following the tutorial I: